gioele-bernardini/CTF/README.md

 In the challenges I solved later, I decided to create *one single file* (`WRITEUP.md`) where I included the description, my considerations, useful sources and links I used to learn and, last but not least, the write-up itself.

-Most of the "old" challenges mentioned above fall into the categories of *general skills* and the easy/medium section of *binary exploitation*, as those were the very first topics I started with.
+Most of the "old" challenges mentioned above fall into the categories of *general skills* and the easy/medium section of *binary exploitation*.

 ### Challenge Status Indicators